strizhechenko/uuid05/README.md

 ## When UUID05 is useless

-- If your system isn't distributed.
-Local counter in memory or file will work better.
+- If your system isn't distributed, local counter in memory or file will work better.
-- If your objects are persistent - you'd better use [py-nanoid](https://github.com/puyuan/py-nanoid).
+- If your objects are persistent, you'd better use [py-nanoid](https://github.com/puyuan/py-nanoid).
 - If you need to generate multiple UIDs for multiple object really _quick_:
   - generate one and reuse it, using a semantic or loop variable as a suffix;
   - pass **precision** argument to `uuid05()`.
 It scales automatically with worker count, but if there are less than 16 workers, default is 1 which means 1 uuid per 0.1 second, usually it's enough.
     - `precision=3` argument will use milliseconds.
     - `precision=6` for microseconds.
-  - if `precision=6` is not enough stop trying to make your identifier compact.
+  - if `precision=6` is not enough, stop trying to make your identifier compact.
-- If you believe that semi-persistent data is a testing antipattern, and it should be cleared by testing system before or after each run.
+- If you believe that semi-persistent data is a testing antipattern, and it should be cleared by the testing system before or after each run.

 ## Development